trejoscr/angular-selectors-app/README.md

     * Nested Selectors
     * Populate Selectors from HTTP Requests
     * Chaining RXJS Operators
-    * Explain why people say TypeScript is not entirely "Type Safe"

 ## How to Set Up the Project Locally